 The sole liability of Exmark and Exmark Warranty Company with respect to this warranty shall be repair and replacement as set forth herein.
 Neither Exmark nor Exmark Warranty Company shall have any liability for any other cost, loss or damage, including but not limited to, any incidental or consequential loss or damage.

-In particular, we shall have no liability or responsibility for: (i) expenses relating to gasoline, oil or lubricants; (ii) loss, cost or expense relating to transportation or delivery of turf equipment from the location of owner or location where used by owner to or from any authorized Exmark service dealer; (iii) travel time, overtime, after hours time or other extraordinary repair charges or charge relating to repairs or replacements outside of normal business hours at the place of business of the authorized Exmark service dealer; (iv) rental of like or similar replacement equipment during the period of any warranty, repair or replacement work; (v) any telephone or telegram charges or travel charges; (vi) loss or damage to person or property other than that covered by the terms of this warranty; (vii) any claims for lost revenue, lost profit or additional cost as a result of a claim of breach of warranty; or (viii) attorney's fees.
+In particular, we shall have no liability or responsibility for:

+- Expenses related to gasoline, oil or lubricants. - Travel time, overtime, after hours time or other extraordinary repair charges or charge relating to repairs or replacements outside of normal business hours at the place of business of the authorized Exmark service dealer. - Rental of like or similar replacement equipment during the period of any warranty, repair or replacement work. - Any telephone or telegram charges or travel charges. - Loss or damage to person or property other than that covered by the terms of this warranty. - Any claims for lost revenue, lost profit or additional cost as a result of a claim of breach of warranty. - · Attorney's fees.